balena-io-modules/mahler/README.md

 	while (true) {
 		// TODO: ping www.google.com and get connectivity

-		// Modify the state passed to the subscriber with the updated list subscriber.next((state) => ({
+		// Modify the state passed to the subscriber with the connectivity status subscriber.next((state) => ({
 			...state,
 			internetAccess: currentInternetAccess,